raymoss/ProjectFalcon/Readme.txt

 BUGS:
 1. Unable to read 6 bytes of i2c data from the sensors.
 Currently reading 2 bytes at a time.
 2. After completion of write cycle, we are not sending the stop cycle.
 Currently it is not causing any issues but in future it can haunt us.
+3. No variation in roll angle should be observed when motors are rotating in stationary mode.